Jennifer W. Davidson

 In my classroom, I employ a liberative, contemplative pedagogy.
-Informed primarily by the work of black feminist bell hooks (see Teaching to Transgress: Education as the Practice of Freedom), my classroom foregrounds the voices and experiences of students through strategic, engaged, and relevant reflection.
+Informed primarily by the work of bell hooks (see Teaching to Transgress: Education as the Practice of Freedom), my classroom foregrounds the voices and experiences of students through strategic, engaged, and relevant reflection.
 In addition, silence, contemplation, and meditation are valued and practiced on a regular basis.
 I am profoundly committed to consistently providing a diversity of scholarly perspectives in all assigned readings.
 I intentionally work to create seamless conversations around both theory and everyday practice.

 - American Academy of Religion

 - Commission on Baptist Doctrine and Unity (Baptist World Alliance)

 - Center for Theology and the Natural Sciences

 - Communion & Baptism in American Baptist Contexts

 - BlackLivesMatter Movement | Dismantling White Supremacy

 - Activism and Sustainability (Crafting a Rule of Life)